 Here are some common signs in addition to clay-colored stools:

 - Dark urine, even in the hydrated state

 - Light-colored stool after a stomach bug.

-If you are pregnant and have light-colored stools and any of the above symptoms, don’t hesitate to consult a doctor and have a safe pregnancy.
+If you are pregnant and have light-colored stools and any of the above symptoms, don’t hesitate to consult a doctor to have a safe pregnancy.

 On the other hand, if you have not eaten any food item that can transform your poop into unusual poop, then it might be a sign of worry.

 Diagnosis is based on two stages.
 In stage one, you observe unusual health symptoms.
 In the second stage, your doctor helps you to diagnose an actual medical problem by reviewing and analyzing relevant symptoms of diseases.

 Note that your medical aid will only be successful if you answer each question your doctor asks in detail.
 It is recommended that you miss no part during the assessment and let your physician know all about the symptoms you are experiencing.